What do I need to do in advance?

 Please order/purchase these right away so they’ll be in hand well before the early registration date:

 3) Fat kindergarten-style pencils like “My First Ticonderoga” – available at Office Depot or Walmart.
-Also available at Amazon as an add-on item you can order along with your practice books – here’s the link:
+Also available at Amazon in a variety of packages – here’s one link:

 4) An inexpensive old-fashioned face watch instead of a modern digital watch.

-5) An ACT approved scientific calculator — can be very inexpensive (mine cost about $10).
+5) An ACT approved scientific calculator — can be very inexpensive (the one I use costs about $10).
 Needs to have trig functions, logs, exponents, etc. The danger is in having an advanced programmable calculator that ACT disallows.
 ACT says “using the TI-89 is the most common reason students are dismissed from the ACT for prohibited calculator use.”
 To be sure your calculator meets ACT guidelines, click here.